Chloeliyi/I3E_STLD_ASG2/README.md

 # Crash-Landed
-Crash-Landed is an immersive PC game set in space where you as the player lands on an unknown planet and have to find a way off it by exploring the area, finding andr restoring the missing core reactor to repair your spaceship and get back home.
-Prepare to face off against aliens and overcome puzzles as you make your way through three different levels, the spaceship, the oasis and the underground library
+Crash-Landed is an immersive PC game set in space where you as the player lands on an unknown planet and have to find a way off it by exploring the area, finding and restoring the missing core reactor to repair your spaceship and get back home.
+Prepare to face off against aliens and overcome puzzles as you make your way through three different levels, the spaceship, the oasis and the underground library.
 # Features
 - **Captivating Storyline: Experience a gripping narrative as you unravel the mysteries of the unknown planet and strive to return home.
 - **Immersive Gameplay: Dive into a rich and immersive space environment, complete with stunning visuals and atmospheric sound effects.